Key Takeaways:

 How do I know which index tier my pages are in?

-Which is better: robots.txt Disallow or noindex?
+What’s better: robots.txt Disallow or noindex?